RRSantos/dbsu/README.md

 #Overview
-dbsu is a .NET (C#) application that lets you version your (MSSQL for a while) databases.
+dbsu is a .NET (C#) application that lets you version your (MSSQL up to now) databases.

 #Getting started
   - [The easy way](#the-easy-way)